Direct Answer

 | Formal name | Money Account for Growth and Advancement (MAGA Account) | Confirmed |

-| Federal seed amount | $1,000 per qualifying child born after December 31, 2024 | Confirmed |
+| Federal seed amount | $1,000 per qualifying child born January 1, 2025 – December 31, 2028 | Confirmed |

-| Annual contribution limit | $5,000 per year (all contributors combined) | Confirmed |
+| Annual contribution limit | $5,000 per year, all contributors combined (indexed after 2027); employer contributions up to $2,500 are excludable and count toward the cap | Confirmed |

-| Contribution type | After-tax — not deductible | Confirmed |
+| Contribution type | After-tax, not deductible | Confirmed |

 | Eligible investments | U.S. equity index funds only | Confirmed |

-| Minimum distribution age | 18 years | Confirmed |
+| Minimum distribution age | Calendar year the child turns 18 | Confirmed |

-| Effect on current-year taxes | None — does not reduce current-year tax liability | Confirmed |
+| Effect on current-year taxes | None, does not reduce current-year tax liability | Confirmed |

-| State conformity | Varies — no federal mandate | Provisional |
+| State conformity | Varies, no federal mandate | Provisional |

 How the Projection Is Calculated Derived